cspr-rad/kairos-spec/info.md

 - https://docs.starkware.co/starkex/architecture/solution-architecture.html

 Notes:
-- "Validity proofs" are ZKPs rolled up into one
+- "Validity proofs" are ZKPs rolled up into one.
+In the spec, we call them ZKRs.

 Next actions:
+- Research how to avoid Tx duplication
+- Finish the sequence diagrams
 - Get the spec approved by Mark
 - Casper node deep-dive: What does a Casper transaction look like?
 Data limits?
 - Casper wallet deep-dive: How can we get L2 Txs (JSON blobs) signed with the